onwardlyfaring/site/content/experiments/experiment-list/reorienting-around-happiness3-seeking-good.md

 * Are there different conversational modes around "appreciating" vs "feeling blessed"?
 {% endquestions %}
 {% notes %}
+* Asked the what's-good question to a friend, got back an anecdote about online dating turned friendship that was quite sweet; and then got the question turned back on me, which I was unprepared for.
 {% endnotes %}
 {% results %}
 {% endresults %}